Program Options

 The Core Program is a six-semester sequence of classes and practical experiences for students who already hold a Bachelor's degree in speech-language pathology or who have successfully completed the Preparatory Program.
 The Core Program is full-time with no options for part-time attendance.

 Formal application to the Core Program is required by students who have: (a) completed preparatory courses at another university; (b) completed elective courses while obtaining an undergraduate degree at UofL; or (c) completed an undergraduate program in speech language pathology.
 These three classifications of students must meet all core admission requirements and compete with all candidates from other universities who have completed an undergraduate degree in speech-language pathology.
-The next cohort will start June 2024 and NOT Fall 2024.
+The next cohort will start June 2025.
 Please see the Revised 2024 Core Program Course Sequence below.

 2023 Core Program Course Sequence (Current Core 2 Graduate Students)

-2024 Core Program Course Sequence (Incoming Core 1 Graduate Students)
+2024 Core Program Course Sequence (Current Core 1 Graduate Students)

 Knowledge and Skills Acquisition: KASA